Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-18-npcs-maps.md

 ## Precondition

-All NPCs in the area are configurated and a map is created and displayed in the lecturer interface.
+Maps showing all NPC spots of an area exist for all areas and are displayed in the lecturer interface at the appropriate location.

 ## Postcondition